 If you’re researching solar, one of the top things you may be wondering is how to ensure your system produces as much power as possible while still making good financial sense.
 There are so many factors that go into designing a powerful, efficient, and economical solar system.
-It’s important to work with a designer and engineer that can maximize your roof space without needlessly oversizing your project and wasting your money.
+It’s important to work with a designer and engineer who can maximize your roof space without needlessly oversizing your project and wasting your money.

 When you think about optimizing your system for both cost and production, you need to consider orientation and shading, the potential for inverter clipping, and your electrical wiring and main service panel specifications.
 Luckily, Ipsun’s designers and engineers are able to expertly determine the correct setup for your specific needs—and for your budget.
 Let’s dig into some of these points in a bit more detail: